imgeng/image-cdn-wordpress/readme.txt

 * Turn on or off quickly without deactivating the plugin
 * Test the CDN integration before saving your changes to make sure it will work properly
 * Supports [ImageEngine Directives](https://imageengine.io/docs/implementation/directives/?utm_source=wordpress.org&utm_medium=page&utm_term=wp-imageengine&utm_campaign=wp-imageengine).
 Users of ImageEngine can also configure the Directives for their assets to control image quality, automatic format conversion and automatic image resizing.
-* Compatible with the [WordPress Cache Enabler](https://wordpress.org/plugins/cache-enabler/) plugin, WooCommerce, Elementor and other popular plugins.
+* Compatible with the [WordPress Cache Enabler](https://wordpress.org/plugins/cache-enabler/) plugin.
+* Compatible with  WooCommerce, Gutenberg, Elementor, WPBakery / Visual Composer, Oxygen Builder, Divi and other popular page builders.

 == System Requirements ==